vladipetkov/Amazon-Books/README.md

 ### Can we use user- and book-related features to predict whether a book will receive a high rating?

 ## Instructions for running the files
 The notebook file has already the produced outputs and results displayed.
-If one wishes to run the files they would need to have installed the appropriate packages, mentioned in the requirements.txt
+If one wishes to run the files they would need to have installed the appropriate packages, mentioned in the requirements.txt \
 Required packages are:
-pycountry
+pycountry,
-plotly
+plotly,
-numpy
+numpy,
-pandas
+pandas,
-matplotlib
+matplotlib,
-seaborn
+seaborn,
-ipython
+ipython,
 scikit-learn